MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/server-core/server-core-manage.md

 ---
 # Manage a Server Core server

-> Applies to: Windows Server 2019, Windows Server 2016, and Windows Server (Semi-Annual Channel)
+> Applies to: Windows Server 2019, Windows Server 2016

 You can manage a Server Core server in the following ways:
 - Using [Windows Admin Center](../../manage/windows-admin-center/overview.md)